ayomawdb/cheatsheets/windows/important-files.md

 > https://docs.microsoft.com/en-us/cpp/build/reference/dumpbin-reference?view=vs-2017

 Displays information about Common Object File Format (COFF) binary files.
 You can use DUMPBIN to examine COFF object files, standard libraries of COFF objects, executable files, and dynamic-link libraries (DLLs).

+# HTA

+Application where source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
+An HTA executes without the constraints of the internet browser security model; it executes as a "fully trusted" application.